 Q. Can stress cause systolic blood pressure?

-Ans: These hormones temporarily increase your vital sign by causing your heart to beat faster and your blood vessels to narrow.
+Ans: These hormones temporarily increase your vital signs by causing your heart to beat faster and your blood vessels to narrow.
 There’s no proof that stress by itself causes long-term high vital signs.
-But reacting to worry in unhealthy ways can increase your risk of high vital signs, heart attacks, and strokes.
+However reacting to worry in unhealthy ways can increase your risk of high vital signs, heart attacks, and strokes.

 Q. What does systolic blood pressure indicate?